Hear from our editors: The best credit card sign-up bonuses of May 2025

 Plan big purchases.
 If you have a big purchase coming up — one that you’d planned to make anyway — you may want to put it on your new credit card, so it can help you meet the requirements of the bonus-points offer.

 Keep track of time.
-Be mindful of the time frame in which you have to earn the sign-up bonus or welcome offer.
+Be mindful of the time frame you have to earn the sign-up bonus or welcome offer.
 Most credit cards on this list give you about three months to hit the spending requirement.